Humane-Documentation/Spree/controllers/frontend/checkout_controller.md

 Since there is no "checkout" model, `CheckoutController` is not a typical RESTful controller and so `spree_core` and `spree_auth_devise` gems expose a few different actions for it:

+### `edit`
-* `edit` action renders checkout/edit.html.erb template which then renders a partial with the current order state (e.g. `app/views/spree/checkout/address.html.erb`) showing order-state-specific fields for the user to fill in
+Renders checkout/edit.html.erb template which then renders a partial with the current order state (e.g. `app/views/spree/checkout/address.html.erb`) showing order-state-specific fields for the user to fill in

-* `update` action:
+### `update`
 * Updates `current_order` with parameters passed from the current step
 * Transitions order state machine using `next` event after successfully updating the order
 * Executes callbacks based on the new state after successfully transitioning
 * Redirects to the next step unless `current_order.state` is `complete`, else redirect to the `order_path` for `current_order`

-> If you add a new state to checkout flow you'll need a new partial for it

 > For security, `Spree::CheckoutController` will not update an order once checkout is complete.
 Therefore it's impossible for an order to be tampered with (e.g. changing quantity) after checkout.